 Further into Tembe we found another herd of elephant at the Ponweni hide.
-While watching them we prepared dinner and them slowly start our return towards the gate.
+While watching them we prepared dinner and then slowly starte our return towards the gate.

-Our arrival at the gate spells the end of another very rewarding visit to the Tembe Elephant Park.
+Our arrival at the gate spelt the end of another very rewarding visit to the Tembe Elephant Park.

 The cost for entering Tembe as a day visitor is R 50.00 per person and R 110.00 per vehicle.